andrew-goad/andrew-goad/README.md

 **How should a proposed reporting correction interact with the underlying account-performance history?**

-This configurable PostgreSQL testbed connects synthetic account-month history and Payment History Profiles to linked status, rating and delinquency-date attributes.
-Adjustable profile mixes and impact windows support treatment exploration, before/after inspection and identification of eligible unresolved cases for manual follow-up.
+With adjustable population size and account-profile mix, this PostgreSQL testbed lets users explore credit-reporting remediation on synthetic histories before live implementation.
+It links account-month history and Payment History Profiles to Account Status, Payment Rating, DOFD, Date of Account Information and Date Closed, then exposes simulated before/after changes and eligible unresolved cases for manual follow-up.

 The domain distinction matters: **reporting cleanup is not evidence of behavioral cure**.
 Recovery, cure, deletion and review remain different questions.
 This is a methodology sandbox—not a production furnishing or ongoing monitoring service.